-Places I had considered before I’m now rethinking; I worry about Washington and Oregon after the Fukishama nuclear plant meltdown in Japan, maybe not enough to eliminate them, but it’s a factor.
-I wouldn’t pass on all the states along the flood-prone Mississippi River, but any place that’s flooded in the last 15 years, I can imagine flooding again.
+Places I had considered before I’m now rethinking; I worry about Washington and Oregon after the Fukushima nuclear plant meltdown in Japan, maybe not enough to eliminate them, but it’s a factor.
+I wouldn’t pass on all the states along with the flood-prone Mississippi River, but any place that’s flooded in the last 15 years, I can imagine flooding again.

 I hear the Deep South is more enlightened than it used to be; not sure I’d want to move there.